 - LWH’s are generally small when considering square footage

-After weighing out the pros and cons of laneway housing, I have decided that they aren’t for me.
-However, I do believe that they can definitely work for many and can be seen as a low impact way to solve population density in Vancouver with housing prices as high as they are.
+After weighing out the pros and cons of laneway housing, they can definitely work for many.
+As a low impact way to solve population density in Vancouver, laneway houses can provide the answer, with prices as high as they are.